“the intricate details of the author’s experience are riveting and enlightening.”

 “very good book, good reading” on Goodreads

-Traditional rehabilitation of strategies and rest was not enough for me.
 I wanted this hidden injury healed; I wanted the plethora of problems from it, especially the cognitive ones, treated.
 I wanted to return to society.
-And so began my long quest to find good treatments.
-In Concussion Is Brain Injury, I share my journey and discoveries to tell those who’ve survived “just” a concussion, who care for survivors, or who want to know more, that there is hope.
+And so began my long quest to find better treatment.
+In Concussion Is Brain Injury: Treating the Neurons and Me, I share my journey and discoveries to give hope to those who have suffered from concussions and the people who care for them.